 Nancy Goulson, Preston Goulson, Tad Hughes, Carol Jordan, Becky Kemper, Angela and Lon Keith, Jody Lambert, Margaret McGladrey, Susan and Paul Menard, Terri and Grover Mollineaux, Luke Morgan, Linda and Jim Niemi, Carol and Billy Porter, Linda and Bob Porter, Kay Roberts, Bill Smith, and

 Andrea and Jason Williams.
 When we complimented another guest on his wearing a simulated carnation in his lapel, he replied as he walked down the stairs of the Blevins House, “When you’re down and out, it doesn’t mean you can’t look good!”
 Again, many thanks to each of you– -this mission would not exist without you!

-If you are interested in volunteering for RITI at MSPC this 2017-2018 season on the first and third Tuesdays of November through March, then please contact coordinators Mary and Ed Iwamoto at email@example.com and firstname.lastname@example.org and email@example.com or Michelle Jones at firstname.lastname@example.org when Mary and Ed are out of town.
+If you are interested in volunteering for RITI at MSPC next season on the first and third Tuesdays of November through March, then please contact coordinators Mary and Ed Iwamoto at email@example.com and firstname.lastname@example.org or Michelle Jones at email@example.com when Mary and Ed are out of town.